 Acquired customer lists are measured initially at historical cost.
 Customer lists have a finite useful life and are carried at cost less accumulated amortisation.
-Amortisation is calculated using the straightline method to allocate the cost over the expected retention period within the Group, which approximates 12 years.
+Amortisation is calculated using the straight-line method to allocate the cost over the expected retention period within the Group, which approximates 12 years.

-- (e) Intangible assets (continued) - iv.
-Banking and Non-banking Licenses v.
-Other intangibles
+iv.
+Banking and Non-banking Licenses